 One point of logic here.
 Actually two.
 First, was Robert Hansen a hunter when he chased Cindy Paulson down Fifth Avenue at gunpoint?
 Or a panicked little boy, desperately trying to corral his errant victim?
 You don’t have to answer right away.

 Second, Sherry Morrow was found in a shallow grave, near a service road to the Knik River.
 I know.
 I’ve been there.
 She was shot in the back.
 Was Hansen hunting her?
-Or did she run in a panic and then get shot as she ran?
+Or did she run in a panic, in a desperate attempt to save her life, and then get shot as she ran?
 We’ll never know.
 But there’s one tidbit in Sherry’s story that makes me lean toward the latter.

 An Ace bandage was wrapped around Sherry’s head.
 She was at least partially blindfolded.
 Without her glasses, she was at a distinct disadvantage.
 What kind of hunt was that?
 Not one that makes Robert Hansen a hunter of women.
 Not even a hunter at all.
 Not that day.
-That day he lost the hunt.
+That day he was a cheater and a loser.
+Always was.
+Always will be.

 Well, there it is.
 Maybe I can finally put this one to rest.
 At the very least, it’s a good day when I can put my finger on something that’s been bothering me for a long, long time.